Toric vector bundles on Bott tower: Introduction

-Let $\mathcal{L}$ be a line bundle on a projective variety $X$.
-Then $\mathcal{L}$ is said to be very ample if the rational map $X \dashrightarrow \mathbb{P}H^0(X, \mathcal{L})$, determined by its complete linear system $|\mathcal{L}|$, is everywhere defined morphism which becomes an embedding.
-Generalizing this, the notion of higher-order embeddings were introduced by Beltrimetti and Sommese in \cite{rider}, among which the notion of $s$-jet ampleness is the strongest.
-In Theorem \ref{16}, we give a criterion for $s$-jet ampleness of line bundles on Bott towers using Bott numbers.

-A nonsingular projective algebraic variety is said to be Fano (respectively, weak Fano) if its anticanonical divisor is ample (respectively, nef and big).
-We give ampleness and nefness criterion for line bundles on Bott towers\footnote{While working on this project, it came to our notice that Narasimha B. Chary has obtained similar criterion for ample and nef line bundles on Bott towers in \cite{bonala2017mori} using a different method.} in Corollary \ref{2} and characterize nef and big line bundles on Bott towers in Theorem \ref{5}, hence in particular, give a characterization of Fano (respectively, weak Fano) Bott towers.
+We give a criterion for $s$-jet ampleness of line bundles on Bott towers (see Theorem \ref{16}).
+As a corollary we deduce a criterion for ampleness and nefness of line bundles on Bott towers\footnote{While working on this project, it came to our notice that Narasimha B. Chary has obtained similar criterion for ample and nef line bundles on Bott towers in \cite{bonala2017mori} using a different method.} (see Corollary \ref{2}).
+We give a criterion for an invariant divisor on a nonsingular projective toric variety to be nef and big (see Proposition \ref{3}).
+Using this, we give a characterization of nef and big line bundles on Bott towers using Bott numbers (see Theorem \ref{5}), and consequently Fano (respectively, weak Fano) Bott towers are determined.

-If a vector bundle $\mathcal{E}$ is ample, then it is known that the determinant bundle $\text{det}(\mathcal{E})$ is also ample, the converse need not be true in general.
-But if $\mathcal{E}$ is semi-stable vector bundle on a smooth projective curve over algebraically closed field, the converse holds (see \cite[Theorem $3.2.7$]{huybrechts2010geometry}).
-In this paper we prove that the converse holds for discriminant zero semi-stable toric vector bundles on nonsingular projective toric variety in Proposition \ref{7}, using the results of Hering, Musta{\c{t}}{\u{a}} and Payne \cite{hering2010positivity}.
-We characterize semi-stable bundles on Hirzebruch surface in Proposition \ref{9}.
+In general, the ampleness of a vector bundle $\mathcal{E}$ cannot be read off from ampleness of its determinant bundle $\text{det}(\mathcal{E})$.
+For example, consider the Hirzebruch surface \( \mathcal{H}_1\) which is Fano (see Corollary \ref{2}), but its tangent bundle \(T_X\) is not ample by Mori's theorem (see \cite[Remark \(6.3.2\)]{lazarsfeld14500positivity}).
+However, to study ampleness of discriminant zero semi-stable toric vector bundles on nonsingular projective toric variety, it is enough to consider its determinant bundle (see Proposition \ref{7}).
+The proof makes use of the results of Hering, Musta{\c{t}}{\u{a}}, Payne \cite{hering2010positivity} and Bruzzo and Giudice \cite{bruzzo2013restricting}.

 {\bf Acknowledgements:} We thank our advisors Arijit Dey and V. Uma for their valuable guidance throughout this project.
 We also thank D.S.
 Nagaraj for his valuable comments and suggestions on an earlier version of the manuscript.
-Finally we thank Council of Scientific and Industrial Research (CSIR) for their financial support.
+We thank the Council of Scientific and Industrial Research (CSIR) for their financial support.
+We thank the anonymous referee for his/her insightful comments and suggestions which led to many improvements of the manuscript.